 Music In the Old Days

 There used to be times, like back in the late 70s, when there was a limited number of channels for discovering new music.
-Basically, you could only listening to the radio, go to a concert to see a live show, or browse record store shelves.
+Basically, you could only listen to the radio, go to a concert to see a live show, or browse record store shelves.
 Since people could only consume music in a few channels, those who served as gatekeepers had the biggest influence — radio stations decided what was cool, and what wasn’t; event promoters and venue owners only let the chosen bands play shows, distributors pushed music to the stores.

 These were the people who later on got involved with music labels, now being able to engineer the success/failure of a certain act.
 The time came when the labels got full control over the spread of music.